savornicesei/playonlinux/README.md

 ## Overview
 This repository contains some of the applications that I wanted to run on my (beautiful, gorgeous, amazing) Linux box.
 They're organized following the official Play On Linux software categories, except _tests_ folder.

-Scripts state as of 22 Nov.
-2018:
+Scripts state as of 8 January 2019:

 | PlayOnLinux software category |         Script        |      Application     |  Status  | Notes                                                                                                              |
 |:-----------------------------:|:---------------------:|:--------------------:|:--------:|--------------------------------------------------------------------------------------------------------------------|